-Tidal variability in temperature and winds of the atmosphere is a very important parameter to understand the long term as well as day to day variations in the atmosphere.
-To date, the nature of short term global tidal variabilities in the middle atmosphere have not been understood due to lack of sufficient data.
-Using only ground based data the dominant tidal periods can be identified (She et al 2004, Baumgarten et al, 2018; Baumgarten and Stober, 2019, etc.) but it is difficult to obtain the longitudinal variability (i.e., wavenumber of the tides) unless there are simultaneous measurements at different longitudes along the same latitude circle (Wu et al., 2008).
-Even if such measurements are possible over a given latitude, all latitudes of ability to take global measurements their local time coverage is limited.
-For example, the Thermosphere, Ionosphere, Mesosphere Energetics and Dynamics (TIMED) satellite, which is in a near-Sun synchronous orbit, takes ~60 days to cover all local times at a given location (Mertens et al., 2004; Remsberg et al., 2003; Remsberg et al., 2008).
-This implies that to derive tidal characteristics, data has to be accumulated for ~60 days (Remsberg et al., 2008; Sakazaki et al., 2012; Xu et al.,
+Tidal variability in the temperature and winds of the atmosphere is a very important parameter to understand the longterm and day-to-day variations in the atmosphere.
+To date, the nature of short-term global tidal variabilities in the middle atmosphere has not been understood due to a lack of sufficient data.
+Using only ground-based data, the dominant tidal periods can be identified (She et al., 2004; Baumgarten et al., 2018; Baumgarten and Stober, 2019), but it is difficult to obtain the longitudinal variability (i.e. the wavenumber of the tides) unless there are simultaneous measurements at different longitudes along the same latitude circle (Wu et al., 2008).
+Even if such measurements are possible over a given latitude, all latitudes of the globe cannot be covered for various reasons including land-sea distribution.
+On the other hand, while satellites have the ability to take global measurements their local time coverage is limited.
+For example, the Thermosphere, Ionosphere, Mesosphere Energetics and Dynamics (TIMED) satellite, which is in a near-Sunsynchronous orbit, takes $\sim 60 \,\mathrm{d}$ to cover all local times at a given location (Mertens et al., 2004; Remsberg et al., 2003, 2008).
+This implies that to derive tidal characteristics, data have to be accumulated for $\sim 60 \,\mathrm{d}$ (Remsberg et al., 2008; Sakazaki et al., 2012; Xu et al., 2014; Zhang et al., 2006).
+Even then, due to the satellite's orbit, noontime observations are not available.
+Thus, all phases of the tides, specifically migrating tides, are not sampled.
+This poses a problem for the accurate determination of tidal variabilities.
+Accumulating data over 60 d also means that the short-term variabilities are lost.
+Further, any changes in the mean variation of the temperature aliases into the energy of migrating tides (Forbes et al., 1997; Sakazaki et al., 2012).
+A few studies, however, extracted short-term tidal variability using a deconvolution method (Oberheide et al., 2002; Lieberman et al., 2015) by combining ground-based measurements and reanalysis data with satellite measurements (Pedatella et al., 2016) and using data assimilation models (McCormack et al., 2017).